pf-logo-en

 If a title deed service applies to the transaction, an additional AED 250 must be paid.
 The trustee partner service fee also applies to mortgage services.

-A person signing his home purchase contract.
+A person signing his house purchase contract after learning about all hidden costs

 Bank charges for a mortgage